Aer Lingus: Open Skies

 On 22 March 2007, as a result of the EU–US Open Skies Agreement, Aer Lingus announced three new long-haul services to the United States.
 From Autumn 2007, Aer Lingus commenced direct flights to Orlando, San Francisco and Washington, D.C.-Dulles, facilitated by the arrival of two new Airbus A330 aircraft in May 2007.
-The airline also serves Boston (Logan International Airport), Chicago (O'Hare International Airport), and New York (JFK Airport).
+The airline also serves Boston (Logan International Airport), Chicago (O'Hare International Airport) and New York (JFK Airport).
 Aer Lingus ended its Middle-Eastern Route to Dubai in March 2008 and ended its Los Angeles route in November 2008.
-The Washington and the San Francisco routes were discontinued as of 24 October 2009.
-Services from Washington, D.C. resumed on 28 March 2010 when the airline began flights from Washington D.C. to Madrid, Spain in a joint venture with United Airlines.
+The Washington D.C. and the San Francisco routes were discontinued as of 24 October 2009.
+Services from Washington, D.C., resumed on 28 March 2010 when the airline began flights from Washington, D.C., to Madrid, Spain in a joint venture with United Airlines.
 The airline terminated this route on 30 October 2012.
-Services from San Francisco have since resumed on 2 April 2014.
-New Route: Dublin-Washington Aer Lingus has given details of its Summer 2015 schedule which includes the introduction of a new, four times weekly summer service from Dublin to Washington-Dulles starting May 2015.
-The Dublin-Los Angeles route was reintroduced on 4 May 2016.
+Service to San Francisco resumed on 2 April 2014.
+Dublin–Washington Dulles service began in May 2015.
+The Dublin–Los Angeles route was reintroduced on 4 May 2016.
+Other US destinations include Hartford, introduced on 28 September 2016; Seattle, introduced on 18 May 2018; Minneapolis-St Paul, introduced on 1 July 2019.